-[Organisation] recognises that Neglect is the failure to meet a child's and/or vulnerable adult's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+[Organisation] recognises that neglect is the failure to meet a child's and/or vulnerable adult's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- provide adequate food, clothing and shelter (including exclusion from home or abandonment) - · protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate care-givers) - ensure access to appropriate medical care or treatment It may also include Neglect of, or unresponsiveness to, a child's basic emotional needs
+- Provide adequate food, clothing and shelter (including exclusion from home or abandonment). - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of adequate care-givers). - Ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-See the Harrow safeguarding guidance for the CVFP sector for signs and symptoms of Neglect
+See the Harrow safeguarding guidance for the CVFP sector for signs and symptoms of neglect.